 Why did I create this site?

-This site was also made out of frustration, with all of these projects that GOOGLE owned or took over, and they ended up destroying, as they stole the ideas and technologies of these 3rd party projects (Panoramio, Picasa), to incorporate into their own failed projects (Google Photos , Google Plus currently) because I started this 2-3 years ago, and wanted to digitally track my voyages (like people do with physical maps and physical push pins, only digitally).
+This site was also made out of frustration, with all of these projects that GOOGLE owned or took over, and they ended up destroying, as they stole the ideas and technologies of these 3rd party projects (Panoramio, Picasa), to incorporate into their own failed projects that shut down (Google Photos , Google Plus), all the work I produced was GONE because I depended on their free services.
+I made this because I wanted to track my voyages (like people do with physical maps and physical push pins, only digitally).
 So, most of what I take, I will embed GPS coordinates via various photo-geo-tagging technologies, and share so others would go travel.
 Why let the NSA and Facebook (which I'm not on) have all of the fun my with data?
 I wanted to track myself too.
 So, I had to do my own site since these other sites FAIL so much.
 Yeah, I could pay to use photo sites like Flickr, Smugmug etc and get analytics, but WHY???
-Why not just PAY for my own site and get my own analytics and control of my own content?
+Why not just PAY for my own site and get my own analytics and control of my own content, to sell?

 Why do I shoot?

 Sometimes you just want to see a place not like everyone else is seeing it, although a billion people have been there before.
 Rather than trying to do like everyone else, I hope to try to do things differently.
 If everyone practices photography exactly by the book, then everything starts looking exactly the same.
 That's all I'm seeing today, everything looking exactly the same, it's boring and uninspiring when I look at most photography.
 So I'm shooting to try to make photography fun again, or at least for me.
 I consider it really boring.
 Photography is number #50 on my top hobbies list.